cvcal/NoteMatrix-project-notebook/December 7.md

 **What questions do you have for your critique partners?
 How can they best help you?**

-**How much time did you spend on the project this week?
-If you're working in a team, how did you share the labor?**
+**How much time did you spend on the project this week? ** I spent a good 2-3 hours on the critique this week (in the 3+ range if you count inclass time, 2+ without).

+I spent 6-ish hours on the tutorials and making the grid example on Saturday.

 ## Post-critique summary